 The dead included 10 Italian internationals, one Czechoslovak international and a French international.
 The 10 Italian internationals included Torino’s captain, insideleft and inspiration, Valentino Mazzola – father of 1960s and 1970s star, Sandro Mazzola.

 Il Toro – The Bull – have been through the mill since then.
 In the mid-1950s they were saved from financial collapse only by a biscuit company’s sponsorship.
-Numerous times now they have been relegated before climbing back into Serie A for the most recent attempt at stability one year ago.
+Numerous times now they have been relegated before climbing back into Serie A for the most recent attempt at stability in 2011.